 Mae cwnsela ar gael drwy’r Gymraeg.

-You may be looking to explore your sense of self, and identity, rather than wanting to focus on past events.
+If any of this sounds like you, we can work together in a therapeutic setting.
+Of course, there may be issues you are experiencing which aren't covered here, and if that's the case don't hesitate to contact me to discuss your specific needs.
+You may be looking to explore your sense of self and identity, for example, rather than wanting to focus on past events.
 Counselling can help with this, too.

 If you’d like any information not listed here, please do get in touch.
 Clients must be 18 or over, as the way I work is not always effective for younger people while the emotional part of the brain is still developing and self-identity is still forming.